jag1g13/pycgtool/docs/tutorial.md

 This tutorial follows the complete process of parametrising a new molecule within the MARTINI forcefield, covering aspects of mapping design, model generation and model validation.
 PyCGTOOL is used at multiple stages, showing its use in several different situations.
-All files required to follow this tutorial are present in the `doc/tutorial_files` directory.
+All files required to follow this tutorial are present in the `docs/tutorial_files` directory of the [PyCGTOOL repository](https://github.com/jag1g13/pycgtool).

-The molecule chosen as a target for this parametrisation is the {math}`\beta_1` antagonist atenolol.
+The molecule chosen as a target for this parametrisation is the beta-receptor antagonist atenolol.

 ## Atomistic Simulation